-30.1.7 the Athlete presents his or her abilities in an inconsistent way during the course of Athlete Evaluation (e.g. pain);
+30.1.7 the Athlete presents their abilities in an inconsistent way during the course of Athlete Evaluation (e.g. pain);

-30.1.8 the Athlete's representation of his or her abilities is inconsistent with any information available to the Classification Panel to such an extent that the Evaluation Session cannot be conducted in a fair manner.
+30.1.8 the Athlete's representation of their abilities is inconsistent with any information available to the Classification Panel to such an extent that the Evaluation Session cannot be conducted in a fair manner.